-Solar farm, local-scale: A ground-mounted solar energy system, other than an accessory solar energy system, whose solar land area does not exceed 2.5 acres and whose nameplate capacity is 500 kW (DC) or less.
+Solar farm, local-scale: A ground-mounted solar energy system, other than an accessory solar energy system, whose solar land area is less than 3.0 acres.

-Solar farm, large-scale: A ground-mounted solar energy system, other than an accessory solar energy system, whose solar land area exceeds 2.5 acres or whose nameplate capacity is greater than 500 kW (DC).
+Solar farm, large-scale: A ground-mounted solar energy system, other than an accessory solar energy system, whose solar land area is 3.0 acres or more.